What Happens After the Breaking Point?

 What Comes Next

 Crossing the breaking point can feel like failure.
-But it’s often the body and mind’s way of forcing a pause that’s long overdue.
+But in reality, it’s the body and mind’s way of forcing a pause that should have happened long before.

 In the aftermath, people may experience:

-• Questioning whether they can, or want to, stay in the sector.
+• Questioning whether they can, or even want to, stay in the sector

 The Risk of Rushing Recovery